naturalis/arise-sequencing-nanopore/README.md

 Mind that the theoretical number of reads per specimen is based on averages.
 In practice the distributions range from 0-1002, 0-836, 0-922 for insect, marine and fungal datasets, respectively.

+## remarks
+By demultiplexing in a stepwise fashion (datasets -> amplicons), only the presence of index sequences is scored, not the orientation of forward index in relation to reverse index.
+Some reads are much longer than expected, which suggests the presence of chimeras.
+After correction, the number of retrieved reads is expected to be even lower than shown in the table above.
+An improved version of the stepwise approach would be a single grep command, something like:

+`egrep -B1 -A2 "fw_index .* rc_rev_index | rc_fw_index .* rev_index" Test_all.fastq`

+Due to the high error rate (which might be lowered by using an improved basecaller) demultiplexing by index/primer sequence probably is not the best option (though other programms, e.g. ONTbarcoder, seem to use the same approach).
+Another option might be to try to cluster the sequences a priori.
+This was tried using 'make OTU table' and minimum abundance of 3 reads (using DADA2 and Vsearch clustering methods on [Galaxy](https://galaxy.naturalis.nl/)), for Test_all.fastq as well as for insect.fastq, marine.fastq or fungi.fastq, to no avail.